jameshughes89/cs102/src/site/topics/intro/introduction.rst

     :width: 500 px
     :align: center

-    An example of a file system on a computer.
+    A simple file system on a computer.

 Graphs